azat-co/practicalnode/chapter12/chapter12.md

 Some useful npm commands are as follows:

--   `$ npm tag NAME@VERSION TAG`: tag a version
+-   `$ npm tag NAME@VERSION TAG`: Tag a version
--   `$ npm version SEMVERSION`: increment a version to the value of `SEMVERSION` ([semver](http://semver.org/)) and update `package.json`
+-   `$ npm version SEMVERSION`: Increment a version to the value of `SEMVERSION` ([semver](http://semver.org/)) and update `package.json`
--   `$ npm version patch`: increment the last number in a version (e.g., 0.0.1 to 0.0.2) and update `package.json`
+-   `$ npm version patch`: Increment the last number in a version (e.g., 0.0.1 to 0.0.2) and update `package.json`
--   `$ npm version minor`: increment a middle version number (e.g., 0.0.1 to 0.1.0 or 0.0.1 to 1.0.0) and update `package.json`
+-   `$ npm version minor`: Increment a middle version number (e.g., 0.0.1 to 0.1.0 or 0.0.1 to 1.0.0) and update `package.json`
--   `$ npm unpublish PACKAGE_NAME`: unpublish package from npm (take optional version with `@`)
+-   `$ npm unpublish PACKAGE_NAME`: Unpublish package from npm (take optional version with `@`)
--   `$ npm owner ls PACKAGE_NAME`: list owners of this package
+-   `$ npm owner ls PACKAGE_NAME`: List owners of this package
--   `$ npm owner add USER PACKAGE_NAME`: add an owner
+-   `$ npm owner add USER PACKAGE_NAME`: Add an owner
--   `$ npm owner rm USER PACKAGE_NAME`: remove an owner
+-   `$ npm owner rm USER PACKAGE_NAME`: Remove an owner

 Not-Locking Versions
 ================

 The rule of thumb is that when we publish external modules, we don’t lock dependencies’ versions.
 However, when we deploy apps, we lock versions in `package.json`.
-You can ready more on why and how lock version in projects which are applications (i.e., not npm modules) in chapter 10.
+You can read more on why and how lock versions in projects that are applications (i.e., not npm modules) in Chapter 10.

 Then why not lock versions in the modules?

-The answer is that open source is often a part-time gig and an after thought for most people.
+The answer is that open source is often a part-time gig and an afterthought for most people.
 It's not like you'll make millions and can spend 40 hours per week on your FOSS npm module.

-Let's say there's a security vulnerability or a something is outdated in a dependency of your npm module.
-Most likely, you'll be patching your app which is your main full-time daily job and not patching this poor little npm module.
-That's why it's a good idea no NOT lock the version but let it use a caret symbol `^` which means the patches will be updated in dependencies.
+Let's say there's a security vulnerability or something is outdated in a dependency of your npm module.
+Most likely, you'll be patching your app that is your main full-time daily job, and not patching this poor little npm module.
+That's why it's a good idea to NOT lock the version but let it use a caret symbol `^`, which means the patches will be updated in dependencies.

 Yes.
-If someone depends on your npm module, they might get a bug when it pulls a newer dependency but the trade off worth it.
-Your module will have latest dependencies automatically without requiring your attention (the next time someone installs your module).
+If someone depends on your npm module, they may get a bug when it pulls a newer dependency, but the tradeoff is worth it.
+Your module will have the latest dependencies automatically, without requiring your attention (the next time someone installs your module).

-That's the main reason why almost all popular npm modules such as Express, Webpack, and React do have `^` in package.json ([source](https://github.com/expressjs/express/blob/master/package.json), [source](https://github.com/webpack/webpack/blob/master/package.json) and [source](https://github.com/facebook/react/blob/master/package.json)).
+That's the main reason why almost all popular npm modules such as Express, Webpack, and React do have `^` in package.json (<https://github.com/expressjs/express/blob/master/package.json>, <https://github.com/webpack/webpack/blob/master/package.json> and <https://github.com/facebook/react/blob/master/package.json>).

 Summary
 =======

-Open-source factors have contributed to the success and widespread use of the Node.js platform.
+Open source factors have contributed to the success and widespread use of the Node.js platform.
 It’s relatively easy to publish a module and make a name for yourself (unlike other mature platforms with solid cores).
 We looked at the recommended patterns and structures, and explored a few commands to get started with publishing modules to npm.